catrionascrivener/N-Back/README.md

 'Code for n-back test Psychopy' is a copy of the code from Psychopy

-Please put changes on the branck called Edits, not the master.
+Please put changes on the branch called Edits, not the master.